UPenn-CIT599/final-project-team75_parkingbuddy/README.md

 - Day is defined as time between 6am - 9pm (day_count = 1).
 ___
 ## Design Milestone
+### Class Design
 A draft of our class design with the relevant methods for each class can be seen from the following diagram:

 ![alt text](src/src/main/java/Images/classDiagram_updated.png)

+### Non-trivial Method and JUnit Test:

+- readDates() method in [JPEGReader.java](/src/src/main/java/Parking/JPEGReader.java): This method extracts the original date of the image files from a folder by extracting exif data, converting the date strings into LocalDateTime objects, and storing them in an ArrayList<LocalDateTime>
+- Various unit tests in [JPEGReaderTest.java](/src/src/test/java/Parking/JPEGReaderTest.java)